Clarksville, Mississippi: History

 In the census of 1805, the population of Clarksville was two white males over 21, two whites males under 21, two white females, and 130 slaves.

 Two cemeteries were located near Clarksville.
 The Riverside Cemetery was a short distance west of Clarksville, and was used between 1835 and 1860.
 The cemetery is overgrown with vegetation, but the markers of several graves are still visible.
-The Clarksville Cemetery is located north of the settlement, and contains grave markers from as recent at 1988, indicating that the cemetery continued to be used long after Clarksville ceased to exist.
+The Clarksville Cemetery is located north of the settlement, and contains grave markers from as recent as 1988, indicating that the cemetery continued to be used long after Clarksville ceased to exist.

 Access to the former settlement is by Fort Adams Main Street, a dirt road which runs south from Fort Adams, then east along the north bank of Clark Creek.
 Several cottages and hunting lodges are located nearby, though nothing remains of Clarksville.

 The plantation of the Clarks is within the natural area called Clark Creek State Park, but no historic interpretation exists at the site.